 Well-known for its elephant exhibit, the Oakland Zoo has been a family favorite in Northern California for many generations.
 The zoo is in the middle of a major expansion which promises to turn it into one of the top zoos in the country.
+This Zoo is surely to make it in your top family friendly things to do in Oakland California.
 The new area, known as the “California Trail” will feature a series of open range animal exhibits native to California on the surrounding hillsides.
 A large high speed gondola over this new region offers breathtaking views of the entire Bay Area.

 Tilden Regional Park

 Most people think of Oakland as an urban jungle, but not many realize just how many natural wonders there are to see within the city’s borders.
 Visitors can hike among the redwoods at Redwood Regional Park or see an extinct volcano at Sibley Volcanic Regional Preserve.